Beyond the Suit: Why Executive Chair Breathability Matters

 Breathability Low (Passive Insulation) High (Active Airflow) Moderate-High (Optimized)

-Maintenance Low (Wipe Clean) High (Traps Dust) Moderate
+Maintenance Low (Wipe Clean) High (See Maintenance Note) Moderate

 Suit Compatibility Poor (Heat Trapping) Excellent (Cooling) Good (Balanced)